Foso/Jetpack-Compose-Playground/README.md

 <h1 align="center">Jetpack/JetBrains Compose Playground</h1>

 ## Introduction 🙋‍♂️
 This is an Jetpack Compose  example project.
 I'm collecting a bunch of sample codes for Jetpack Compose.
 I also collect informations/tutorials on the github page https://foso.github.io/compose.
-You can find the code samples i got from the Google AndroidX git [here](https://github.com/Foso/Jetpack-Compose-Playground/tree/master/compose/src/main/java/androidx/ui)

 > :information_source: Please be aware that Compose is still experimental and should not be used in a production application.